trishurdzik/trishurdzik.github.io/solutions.markdown

   card_type="solutions-card"
   header_txt="Ongoing Training"
-  title_txt="Why do you need ongoing training?" card_txt="Ongoing training sessions are important when your employees are learning about one or more topics either from scratch or with little practical knowledge.
+  title_txt="Why do you need ongoing training?" card_txt="Ongoing training sessions are important when you or your employees are learning about one or more topics either from scratch or with little practical knowledge.
 Our ongoing trainings can focus on one specific topic, breaking it down into easily digestible chunks, or they can build on each other, as is the case with our UX Research for Nonpractitioners series. </br> How do you know whether a series or stand-alone session is right for you?" url="/service_foo" button="Let's Talk About It!"
  %}

  {% include card-one.html
   card_type="solutions-card"
-  header_txt="1 on 1"
+  header_txt="Other"
   title_txt="BAR"
   card_txt="This is the LAST card." url="/service_foo"